lowRISC/opentitan/hw/ip/rv_timer/doc/_index.md

 Each hart has a set of tick generator and counter.
 It means the timer IP has the same number of prescalers, steps, and `mtime` registers as the number of harts.

-Each hart can have multiple sets of `mtimecmp`, comparater logic, and expire interrupt signals.
+Each hart can have multiple sets of `mtimecmp`, comparator logic, and expire interrupt signals.
 This version of the IP is fixed to have one Hart and one Timer per Hart.